lukeengel/categorical-dsm/README.md

 # Denoising Score Matching for Categorical Data

-This is the official repo for the work [Anomaly Detection via Gumbel Noise Score Matching](https://www.frontiersin.org/articles/10.3389/frai.2024.1441205).
-If you use this repository for research purposes, please cite our work using the citation at the end of this document.
+This is a forked and modified repo from the work [Anomaly Detection via Gumbel Noise Score Matching](https://www.frontiersin.org/articles/10.3389/frai.2024.1441205).
+If you use this repository for research purposes, please cite their work using the citation at the end of this document.

 ## Training on a new dataset